aloknsingh/systemml/system-ml/docs/algorithms-interpolation.md

 * * *

-### Returns
+#### Returns

-The estimated $\vec k$ from (eq 4) populated into a matrix and written to an HDFS file whose path/name was provided as the `O` input argument.
+The estimated $\vec k$ from (eq 4) populated into a matrix and written to an HDFS file whose path/name was provided as the `K` input argument.

-The estimated y for the given x is printed in stdout which can be modified to write to HDFS
+The estimated y for the given x is written to a HDFS file whose path/name was provided as the `O` input argument.The default is to print to stdout

 For conjugate gradient iterations, a log file with monitoring variables can also be made available, see [**Table 5.1.1**](systemml-algorithms-interpolations.html#table5_1_1) for details.